 Occasionally outside interests and activities, or those of close family members, may give rise to actual or perceived conflicts of interest.
 In the interests of transparency and probity, a register of interests has been established.

 Should you need assistance, please contact Governance and Legal Services.

 - members of the Senior Management Group;

 Please note that the Register is open to public inspection.

-At meetings, colleagues are expected to declare their interest in a matter under discussion, even if that interest has already been registered.
+At meetings, colleagues are expected to declare their interests in a matter under discussion, even if those interests have already been registered.
 On the advice of the Secretary, the Chair may require a member to withdraw from any discussion, decision, or vote on a matter where a direct or indirect financial interest, or a substantial non-financial interest, exists or has been declared.
 For further information, please refer to the standing orders for the Board of Governors or the Academic Board.